 In July, Phase 1 data from the ongoing Phase 1/2 clinical trial of TRC253 in patients with metastatic castrate resistant prostate cancer was published in the 2019 ASCO Proceedings.
 We enrolled 22 patients with metastatic castrate resistant prostate cancer who had progressed on prior Xtandi® (enzalutamide) or ErleadaTM (apalutamide) treatment into one of six cohorts of escalating doses of TRC253 in the Phase 1 portion of the trial.
 Target PK exposures were achieved consistently with the 280 mg daily oral dose, which was selected as the recommended Phase 2 dose.
 The single patient with a F877L androgen receptor (AR) point mutation at baseline remained on treatment for 49 weeks with a partial response by RECIST.
 The remaining 21 patients did not have a F877L AR point mutation at baseline, and 48% (10) remained on study for at least six months and one patient had a greater than 50% decrease in prostate specific antigen (PSA).
 TRC253 was well-tolerated and no drug-related serious adverse events were reported.
 Drug-related adverse events included QTcF prolongation, elevated lipase, fatigue, arthralgia, diarrhea, and platelet count decrease, with QTcF prolongation being the most frequently observed adverse event.
 Based on evidence of potential efficacy in the data from the completed Phase 1 portion of the study, an additional cohort of patients was added to the ongoing Phase 2 study.
-Enrollment is ongoing in the new cohort with a defined point mutation, as well as the two existing cohorts, the first including patients with a F877L AR mutation and the second consisting of patients with another basis for resistance to Xtandi or Erleada.
+In November, we agreed with Janssen that the more than 70 currently enrolled patients in the Phase 1/2 trial of TRC253 are sufficient to determine the risk-benefit profile of the drug.
+While not mature, the available Phase 2 data indicate a lower than expected initial response rate and prevalence of the F877L mutation.

-In April, we announced the termination of enrollment in trials of TRC105 (carotuximab) in oncology following the Independent Data Monitoring Committee (IDMC) recommendation that the Phase 3 TAPPAS trial be terminated for futility.
+In April, we announced the termination of enrollment in trials of TRC105 (carotuximab) in oncology following the IDMC recommendation that the Phase 3 TAPPAS trial be terminated for futility.
 We continue to terminate activities, including manufacturing, related to TRC105 development in oncology and are working with investigators to appropriately conclude the clinical studies in a manner consistent with the best interest of patients.